DeNA/mobilize-base/README.md

 This will create a test Runner with a sample job.
 These will run off a test redis instance which will be killed once the tests finish.

+<a name='section_Start_'></a>
+### Run Test

+To run tests, you will need to

+1) clone the repository

+From the project folder, run

+2) rake mobilize_base:setup

+and populate the "test" environment in the config files with the necessary details.

+3) $ rake test

+This will create a test Runner with a sample job.
+These will run off a test redis instance.
+This instance will be kept alive so you can test additional Mobilize modules. (see [mobilize-ssh][mobilize-ssh] for more)

+<a name='section_Start_Add_Gbooks_And_Gsheets'></a>
+### Add Gbooks and Gsheets

+A User's Runner should be kept clean, preferably with only the jobs sheet.
+The test keeps everything in the
+Runner, but in reality you will want to create lots of different books to share with different people in your organization.

+To add a new Gbook, create one as you normally would, then make sure the Owner is the same user as specified in your gdrive.yml/owner/name value.
+Mobilize will handle the rest, extending permissions to workers and admins.

+Also make sure any Gsheets you specify for __read__ operations exist prior to calling the job, or there will be an error. __Write__ operations will create the book and sheet if it does not already exist, already under ownership of the owner account.

 <a name='section_Meta'></a>
 Meta